Finishing

 Punching holes

-Punching is used to make openings in the product, this is done with both a hand punch and a hydraulic punching machine.
-The hand punch is used to make holes for the passage of electrical cables such as television cables, for example.
-As the machine cannot reach this, a hole is punched by hand and the excess plastisol removed.
+Punching is used to make openings in the product, which can be done with a hand punch or a hydraulic punching machine.
+The hand punch is used to create holes for electrical cables, such as television cables, which is impossible using the machine.
+A hole is punched by hand, and the excess plastisol is removed.

-Some caps need a ventilation hole, these vinyl caps are pressed onto a kind of nail mat with the mould, creating these holes.
-The bolt holes of springs (e.g. shock absorbers under a machine) are also punched.
-Dipping puts vinyl plastisol in the holes.
-A hydraulic punching machine pushes a bolt where it needs to be, which loosens the plastisol and allows it to be removed.
+Some caps require a ventilation hole.
+These vinyl caps are pressed onto a nail mat with a mould, which creates these holes.
+The bolt holes of springs (for instance, shock absorbers under a machine) can also be punched.
+Vinyl plastisol is put into the holes by dipping, before a hydraulic punching machine puts a bolt into the desired position, which loosens the plastisol and enables its removal.

 Other treatments

-In vinyl coating of springs, there may be air bubbles in the plastisol coating.
-To ensure that iron particles are no longer visible, these points are repaired.
-Repairing these damages is done by applying plastisol, which is then heated to 300 degrees so that it curves.
-Vinyl caps can also be used as sleeves, for example to protect posts.
+Air bubbles may appear in the plastisol coating during the vinyl coating of springs.
+To ensure that the metal is no longer exposed, these points are repaired by applying plastisol, which is then heated to 300 degrees so that it cures.
+Vinyl caps can also be used as sleeves, for example, to protect posts.
 To make these protective sleeves, the back of the vinyl cap is cut off on a lathe.

 Customised packaging and assembly

 The vinyl products are packed into bags of 100 pieces using a counting scale.
-Each customer can specify how they want their products packed.
-Boxes are available in 5 sizes.
-But it is also possible to receive the caps or plugs in a supplied crate or pallet.
-If required, we can also arrange the logistics process, where we ship your orders directly to your customers on disposable pallets.
-This saves you time and costs.
+Each customer can specify how they want their products packed with five different packaging sizes available, or provide a crate or pallet for packing and transportation.
+If required, Caplugs handles the logistics of shipping the products directly to the client’s customers on disposable pallets, saving clients time and money.